Resterland/rlwebshop/README.md

 # rlwebshop

-> requires extcode/cart extension
+> requires aimeos/aimeos-typo3 extension

+If installed with composer you have to downgrade to the Version 1.
+There is an issue with the typo3/cms-composer-installers.

-This is my extension for setting up my webshop solution based on the cart shop extension.
+This is my extension for setting up my webshop solution based on the aimeos shop extension.

 ## Installation